helios-h2020/h.core-SocialEgoNetwork/README.md

 ### Creating or Loading the CEN for a Storage System
 To create or load the contextual ego network, this module utilizes an abstraction of the storage system's implementation through the abstract class `Storage`.
-If the aim is to store saved files of the CEN module in, we recommend instantiating a `LegacyStorage`, which is backwards compatible with versions of android through following code, through the `Storage.getInstance` method.
-This method takes two arguments: the file path at which to instantiate the storage and the storage class to instantiate.
+If the aim is to store saved files of the CEN module in Android, we recommend instantiating a `LegacyStorage`, which is backwards compatible with earlier versions.

+Storage instantiation is done through the `Storage.getInstance` method.
+This takes two arguments: the file path at  which to instantiate the storage and the storage class to instantiate.
 It must be noted that the storage path may be completely cleared through some CEN operation and hence no other data should reside inside.
-Hence, it is preferable to obtain the app-specific Android storage path through `getFilesDir().getPath()`.
+Hence, it is preferable to obtain an app-specific Android storage path through `getFilesDir().getPath()`.

-The code below demonstrates how a storage abstraction could be instantiated.
+The code below demonstrates how a storage can be created.

 ```java